 Rugs

-Place a large rug under the bed extending 2-3 feet on each side.
-A softer texture adds comfort for feet, and this anchors the bed as focal point.
+Place a large rug under the bed, extending 2–3 feet on each side.
+Softer texture adds comfort for bare feet, and it anchors the bed as the focal point.

-Layer 2-4 cushions on the bed (not too many).
+Layer 2–4 cushions on the bed (not too many).
 Add a throw at the foot for colour and texture.
-Change seasonally for fresh looks.
+Change seasonally for a fresh look.

 Accessories: Personal Touches